PsychVault

 Conclusion

+Clinicians who understand what the framework is actually asking can make that process significantly easier — by providing documentation that is clear, specific, and structured around the right questions from the start.
 The criteria are not designed to exclude people from the scheme.
-They are designed to ensure funding goes to supports that are appropriate, effective, and specific.
-When clinicians understand the framework and write to it, reports become clearer, decisions become faster, and participants get better outcomes.
+They are designed to ensure funding goes to supports that are appropriate, effective, and specific to the individual.
+When clinicians write to that standard, reports become clearer, decisions become faster, and participants get better outcomes.

 Discussion